sagarnildass/AlphaZero-Tic-Tac-Toe-App/README.md

 --------

 -   **Interactive 6x6 Tic-Tac-Toe Board:** Engage with a responsive and clickable game board.
--   **AI Opponent:** Compete against an AI that uses Monte Carlo Tree Search (MCTS) with a trained policy model.
+-   **AI Opponent:** Compete against an AI that uses a trained Alpha Zero algorithm with Monte Carlo Tree Search (MCTS).
 -   **Player Order Selection:** Choose to play first (Player X) or second (Player O).
 -   **MCTS Tree Visualization:** Visual representation of the AI's decision-making process, including node information and probability of winning.
 -   **AI Probability Chart:** Radial bar chart displaying the AI's probability of winning based on the current game state.